SHE'S A LADY1 of 13

 Wealthy prodigy Kate Bishop took on the mantle of Hawkeye following Clint Barton's death in "Avengers: Disassembled," helping form the Young Avengers while the original adult team was disbanded.

 But unlike some young heroes who replace older characters, Kate stuck around following Clint Barton's return as Ronin - and when Clint took up his bow again, Kate still kept the name, essentially refusing to quit being Hawkeye.

 And, given her undeniable skill, Barton eventually took Bishop directly under his wing, giving her his blessing and tutelage as Hawkeye - leading them to share an ongoing series, before Kate struck out in a solo volume of Hawkeye.

 Their mentor/mentee dynamic will be at the heart of the newly-reported Disney+ Hawkeye TV series.

 Carol Danvers started out as an ally and confidante of Mar-Vell, the original Captain Marvel, before gaining cosmic powers of her own and operating as Ms. Marvel for decades.
 Several years ago, Carol decided to climb the ranks and take the Captain Marvel title for herself, in honor of Mar-Vell who died years prior.

 Since taking the mantle of Captain Marvel, Carol has become Marvel’s premiere female hero.
 She’s an Avengers mainstay, and was one side of the conflict in Civil War II.
-And of course her solo movie is on the way in March, 2019.
+And of course her solo movie is currently in theaters.

 After Mar-Vell’s death, in a period while Carol was not operating as Ms. Marvel, Monica Rambeau took the name, which she carried for several years.
-She now goes by Spectrum, and her mother Maria Rambeau will also appear in 2019's Captain Marvel.
+She now goes by Spectrum.
+Both Monica and her mother Maria Rambeau appeared in Captain Marvel.

 1 of 13